 The assessment results have most value when they are considered in conjunction with your own ongoing assessment of progress that has been occurring through the year.

-Information in the report will be a useful supplement to your own judgement of achievement, which can provide a useful basis for planning future learning experiences.
+Information in the report will be a useful supplement to your own judgement of achievement, and can provide a practical basis for planning future learning experiences.

 For further information, go to NAPLAN results and reporting